peimiaochien/AnnotSV_ANNOVAR_data_merge/README.md

 Renew the information in AnnotSV_ANNOVAR_data_merge.sh <br>
 `sbatch AnnotSV_ANNOVAR_data_merge.sh` <br>
 Base on **Chr, Start, End, Ref, Alt** , the information from AnnotSV and ANNOVAR will merge together.
+In each variant, same sample genotype will be merged together and  with ',' as seperate, also duplicate genotypes will be remove.
 ***
 ## Output